 In the past, when it came to security issues and vulnerabilities, WordPress has typically gotten a bad rap.
 However a number of security issues can be prevented by taking simple precautions.
 The number one cause of security breaches on WordPress is outdated software and plugins.
 Even Reuters, one of the world’s top news organizations, was once hacked because they were using an outdated version.

 Open for business (8:21)

-Open source is not going anywhere, it’s not going backwards, and there’s definitely a compelling reason for a lot of organizations to leverage an open source product, especially as we’re entering this new realm of data and data capture.
+Open source is not going anywhere, it’s not going backwards.
+There’s definitely a compelling reason for a lot of organizations to leverage an open source product; we’re entering this new realm of data and data capture.

-To learn more about The Code Company, visit its website.
+To learn more about Ben May and The Code Company, visit its website.